Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Improvement via a Compact Representation of RNGs

-Next, we use Kruskal's algorithm to insert the batch-edges of $E_{i,s}$ into $H$.
-This is done as follows: we determine the connected components of $H$, in $O(s)$ time using depth-first search.
-Then, we insert the batch-edges into $H$, one after another, in sorted order.
-As we do this, we keep track of how the connected components of $H$ change, using a union-find data structure~\cite{CormenLeRiSt09}.
-Whenever a new batch-edge connects two different connected components, we output it as an edge of $\EMST(V)$.
-Otherwise, we do nothing.
-Note that even though $H$ may have a lot more components than $\RNG_i$, the algorithm is still correct, by Observation~\ref{obs:face_cycle}.
-This execution of Kruskal's algorithm, and updating the structure of connected components of $H$ takes $O(s \log s)$ time, which is dominated by the running time of $O(n^2 \log s /s)$ from the first phase of the algorithm. \end{proof}
+The auxiliary graph $G$ is actually a representation of the face-cycles in $\RNG_i$.
+Thus, by adding the batch-edges of $E_{i,s}$ one by one into $G$, we can represent the next partial relative neighborhood graphs, up to $\RNG_{i+s}$.
+Hence, we can use $G$ to identify which of the batch-edges of $E_{i,s}$ belong to $\EMST(S)$.
+This is done by applying Kruskal's algorithm on $G$ as follows: we determine the connected components of $G$ in $O(s)$ time using depth-first search.
+Then, we insert the batch-edges into $G$, one after another, in sorted order.
+As we do this, we keep track of how the connected components of $G$ change, using a union-find data structure~\cite{CormenLeRiSt09}.
+Whenever a new batch-edge connects two distinct connected components of $G$, we output it as an edge of $\EMST(S)$.
+Otherwise, we do nothing; see Figure~\ref{fig:batch-edges-graph-G}.
+Note that even though one component of $\RNG_i$ might be represented by several components in $G$,\footnote{Two (or several) face-cycles in one component of $\RNG_i$ may share some vertices.
+However, these vertices need not necessarily appear as vertices in $G$.
+Hence, representing those face-cycles with compressed edges, one might not represents their common parts in $G$.
+Therefore, such face-cycles might belong to distinct components in $G$.}, the algorithm is still correct because of Observation~\ref{obs:face_cycle}.

+This execution of Kruskal's algorithm and updating the structure of connected components of $G$ takes $O(s \log s)$ time, which is dominated by the running time of $O\big((n^2/s)\log s\big)$ to perform the parallel walks.
+The space requirement for constructing and storing the set $H$ and the graph $G$ as well as the updated versions of $G$ is a total of $O(s)$ cells of workspace. \end{proof}